 Accredited consultant practitioners say the process of preparing and reviewing CPD for accreditation provides ideas for future personal and service developments:

-"I have also had ‘light bulb’ moments as I reviewed my CPD content to reveal new ideas and even make a focus for a presentation or publication that can be delivered to all levels of student when teaching; this also has formed the basis for the development of new projects within the team, some of which are MDT orientated once developed further. […] I have used the opportunity to focus my direction and through this have gained external opportunities that have allowed me to enhance my role (Dr Jonathan McDonald, Accredited Consultant Practitioner)."
+"I have also had ‘light bulb’ moments as I reviewed my CPD content to reveal new ideas and even make a focus for a presentation or publication that can be delivered to all levels of student when teaching; this also has formed the basis for the development of new projects within the team, some of which are MDT orientated once developed further. […] I have used the opportunity to focus my direction and through this have gained external opportunities that have allowed me to enhance my role (Dr Jonathan McConnell, Accredited Consultant Practitioner)."

 ‘Accreditation’ is not the same as registration, licencing, validation, certification or credentialling.
 Accreditation is applied to the whole practitioner and all their practice rather than very specific small elements, competencies or capabilities.
 Accreditation is not linked to registration and, ‘Accredited Consultant Practitioner” is not a protected title and is not a statutory requirement.
 It may be a requirement of your employer.